F3real/F3real.github.io/content/UTCTF2019_SuperSecureAuthentication.md

        3068109 Verifier7.class
 ~~~

-We can run given program with `java Authenticator <password>` from cmd.
+We can run a given program with `java Authenticator <password>` from cmd.

 Looking at the source of the `Authenticator` in Ghidra we see that there is `checkFlag` function.